DevAyyan/DevAyyan/README.md

 ## 🧠 About Me

 - 🎓 3rd year SE student, passionate about systems programming and scalable architecture
+- 💼 Currently an **AI Hub Intern @ iTecknologi**, building full-stack tools and collaborating across teams
 - 🔭 Currently exploring System Design, RAG pipelines, and AI-powered tooling
-- 🛠️ I like working close to the metal — POSIX, shared memory, semaphores — and also at the top of the stack with Next.js and TypeScript
+- 🛠️ I like working close to the metal — POSIX, shared memory, semaphores — and also at the top of the stack with Next.js, Node.js, and TypeScript
-- 💼 Previously built **TrapTrack** for a wildlife conservation NGO as a Full Stack Developer (contract)
+- 🏗️ Built **iLead Portal**, a full-stack internship management system, from scratch during my internship
 - 🌱 Always learning.
 Always building.

 ---